Montana-Media-Arts/webDesignFall2024/_docs/topic-07/07-video/page-04.md

 The `<video>` element takes a **source attribute** (`src=""`), which accepts a URL (relative or absolute) to a single video file.

-It is always recommended you have at least two versions of a video file, and should use the `<source>` element instead, which is described below.
+You should always have at least two video file versions and use the `<source>` element, as described below.

 ## Single-Source